montimaj/grace-grb/figures/README.md

 ### Figure 6 — seasonal cycle (`make_fig6_seasonal_cycle.py`)

-The two plates the manuscript sets one above the other under a single caption, stacked into the one file the journal takes: the basin-mean annual cycle from `main/downscale_annual_cycle.py` above, the 0.1° seasonal means from `main/generate_gridded_maps.py` below.
-Nothing is redrawn — the script pastes the rendered PNGs, resampling the lower plate by 4% to the upper one's width so the two share edges — which keeps Fig. 6 pixel for pixel what the pipeline writes.
+The two images the manuscript sets one above the other under a single caption, stacked into the one file the journal takes: the basin-mean annual cycle from `main/downscale_annual_cycle.py` above, the 0.1° seasonal means from `main/generate_gridded_maps.py` below.
+Nothing is redrawn — the script pastes the rendered PNGs, resampling the lower image by 4% to the upper one's width so the two share edges — which keeps Fig. 6 pixel for pixel what the pipeline writes.
-It reads `Results/`, not downloads, and refuses to run if either plate is missing or the two are at different DPI.
+It reads `Results/`, not downloads, and refuses to run if either image is missing or the two are at different DPI.

 ### Graphical abstract (`make_graphical_abstract.py`)